 Investing in commercial real estate can be a great way to build wealth over time.
 But it is essential that you consider the way the gains will impact the tax burden that you will be facing when the property is sold.
-Instead of paying high tax bills due to capital gains, you might consider like-kind commercial real estate exchanges.
+Instead of paying high tax bills due to capital gains, you might consider 1031 or like-kind commercial real estate exchanges.

 This strategy helps by maximizing the equity that is available for new real estate purchases.
 At the same time, the wealth is held in the properties so that you don’t have cash-in-hand to be taxed.